mohanapriya1706/focup/README.md

 # focup

-This is going to be mvp not fully productive app - The original app will be maintained privately
+This is going to be mvp not fully production app - The original app will be maintained privately